iseecoder/cs/roadmap.md

 # CS Concepts:

 ## Introduction to CS:
 Find courses, notes etc for this.
 One course is CSX50 from Harvard @edx.

+**Topics for Intro to CS:**

 ## CS Core:
   - Algorithms